 A week of unprecedented cold weather made Texas' power grid fail, leading to massive state-wide power outages that left many many millions of homes without power in freezing weather.

 Why did the grid fail?

 Because Texas doesn't usually see weather like this, a lot of energy generation isn't 'weatherised' to withstand cold.
-Natural gas production ground to a halt by the incredibly un-Texan sub-zero temperature weather literally gas plants and pipelines.
+Natural gas production ground to a halt as the incredibly un-Texan sub-zero temperature weather literally froze gas plants and pipelines.
 Many energy sources were affected, from wind turbines and solar panels freezing over to coal and crude oil staying frozen in the ground.
 At the same time, demand for energy shot up as people attempted to heat their homes.

 Not enough power paired with a far higher heating demand through the grid out of balance, meaning a few things: first, rolling outages over a number of days as the grid frantically tried to conserve power and rebalance.
 Second, the wholesale price of energy skyrocketed.
 The average wholesale price for a kilowatt hour of electricity is usually around 10c.
 During last week's crisis, that price shot as high as $9 per kilowatt hour.